-- a GP Management Plan (GPMP) (MBS item 721); or - where a patient has an existing GPMP, the GP has reviewed that plan (item 732); or - for a resident of an aged care facility, the GP has contributed to, or contributed to a review of, a multidisciplinary care plan prepared by them as a resident of an aged care facility (MBS item 731).
+- a GP Management Plan (GPMP) (MBS item 721); or - for a resident of an aged care facility, the GP has contributed to a multidisciplinary care plan prepared for the resident by the facility (MBS item 731).

 Note: Generally, residents of an aged care facility rely on the facility for assistance to manage their type 2 diabetes.
-Therefore, the resident may not need to be referred for allied health group services under these items, as the self management approach offered in group services may not be appropriate.
+Therefore, the resident may not need to be referred for allied health group services under these items, as the self-management approach offered in group services may not be appropriate.

-Unlike the individual allied health services under items 10950 to 10970, there is no additional requirement for a Team Care Arrangements service (item 723) in order for the patient to be referred for group allied health services under Medicare.
+Unlike the individual allied health services under items 10950 to 10970, there is no additional requirement for a Team Care Arrangements service (MBS item 723) in order for patients with type 2 diabetes to be referred for group allied health services under Medicare.

-3.2.1 Assessment for group services (items 81100, 81110 and 81120)
+3.2.1 Assessment for group services (MBS items 81100, 81110 and 81120)